bmguillo/IAM_Tutorial/README.md

    * access groups: devs(users only have access to dev resources), operators(users only have access to prod resources),                                           testers(users only have access to test resources), but you can assign a user to multiple access groups
 ![test](https://github.com/bmguillo/IAM_Tutorial/blob/master/img/iam0.png)
 ![test](https://github.com/bmguillo/IAM_Tutorial/blob/master/img/iam1.png)
+- For Premium there is not a 1 CF space to 1 RG correlation, you can only add services to 1 overall RG in premium